Shadow Hamiltonian Simulation: Results

-Let $S=\{O_1,\dots,O_M\}$ be a set of $M < \infty$ operators and suppose we are only interested in a set of expectations $\langle O_m \rangle$, for all $m \in [M]:=\{1,\ldots,M\}$, with respect to a (potentially mixed) quantum state $\rho$.
+Our results use the notion of a ``shadow state'', which we define formally.
+Let $S=\{O_1,\dots,O_M\}$ be a finite set of operators and suppose we are only interested in the expectations $\langle O_m \rangle$ with respect to a (potentially mixed) quantum state $\rho$.
 We would like to store a compressed version of $\rho$ that does not necessarily allow us to reconstruct it, but does allow us to recover certain quantities that depend on the $\langle O_m \rangle$'s only.
-We call this the ``shadow state'' of $\rho$ with respect to the set $S$ and define it as follows.
+We call this the shadow state of $\rho$ with respect to the set $S$, and define it as follows:

-\begin{definition}[Shadow state] Let $\rho$ be a quantum state and $S=\{O_1,\dots,O_M\}$ be a set of operators.
-The \emph{shadow state} of $\rho$ with respect to $S$ is the $M$-dimensional (pure) unit state